smf541/PK-Group5/README.md

 A repository containing our Python library for specifying, solving and visualising a pharmokinetic model.

+#TODO: Write equations and describe how the pharmokinetic model works (based on project description).

 ## Using the PK Model library

-Add usage example once classes and functions are defined.
+#TODO: Add usage example once classes and functions are defined.

 [Find our documentation here](https://pk-model.readthedocs.io/en/latest/ "PK Model Documentation")

 ## Installing PK Model
+#TODO: Make PKModel pip installable
 The latest release of the PK Model library can be installed simply by typing

 ```bash